KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 ```

 These results were obtained from Wireshark by running each benchmark locally and capturing network traffic for at least 2 minutes and averaging
 the bandwidth for those 2 minutes.
 Each test was run twice and the average of the two tests was rounded to the nearest kB/s.
-The Reactor test

-was done using a local server with compression enabled.
-Testing online may have slightly higher protocol overhead.